-Dividends received by residents are taxed at the 5% rate and non-residents at the 10% rate.
+Dividends received by residents are taxed at the 5% rate, and dividends received by non-residents are taxed at the 10% rate.

 Taxable income of an individual includes interest income.
 However, interest income received from bank deposits is exempt from PIT.

-Interest income received by residents is taxed at the 5% rate and non-residents at the 10% rate.
+Interest income received by residents is taxed at the 5% rate, and interest received by non-residents is taxed at the 10% rate.